 Interventional Cardiology procedures provide a nonsurgical option using small catheters to repair damaged or weakened vessels, narrowed arteries or other structures of the heart.
 Using minimally invasive treatments such as stent implantation, angioplasty, and transcatheter valve repair or replacement, Interventional Cardiologists help patients avoid traditional surgery.

-The hallmarks of our success lie not only with the employment of cutting-edge technology and techniques but also by employing a team approach, consistently applying protocols and techniques that, when employed by skilled interventionalists, result in excellent quality and outcomes.
-By using a system of established standard protocols and evidence-based treatment algorithms, rigorous attention to detail, and a strong sense of teamwork we achieve some of the best interventional outcomes in the region.
+The hallmarks of our success lie not only with the employment of cutting-edge technology and techniques but also by employing a team approach to consistently apply protocols and techniques that, when employed by skilled interventionalists, result in excellent quality and outcomes.
+By using a system of established standard protocols and evidence-based treatment algorithms, rigorous attention to detail, and a strong sense of teamwork we achieve stellar interventional outcomes.
 By taking the time to treat each patient as an individual, we hav

 e created an environment where patients not only feel compelled to ask questions and participate in their care but inevitably find themselves enthusiastic advocates of the Cardiac Catheterization Laboratory.

 Catheterizations have traditionally been performed by gaining arterial access through the groin.
 However, this approach results in greater patient discomfort and longer recovery times.
 More importantly, performing cardiac catheterizations through the groin carries a significantly increased risk of complications such as major bleeding.
 Other painful complications, such as femoral pseudoaneurysms and hematomas can infrequently occur.
 In the worst case, patients may develop a life-threatening complication called retroperitoneal hemorrhage.
 Certain patient populations, such as the elderly and obese patients, are at an increased risk of bleeding complications from femoral arterial catheterization.